|Utility:||Basic or Auxiliary|

 Pull heels toward rear end by bending knees and hips simultaneously.
 Lower body to original position by straightening knees and hips.
 Repeat.

+This exercise can be performed on TRXⓇ style suspension trainer.
 See Suspended Supine Feet Mount/Dismount.
 Keep low back straight, maintaining approximate height from floor throughout movement.
 Hamstrings seemingly acts as a dynamic stabilizer, since it shortens through knee, while it lengthens through hip.
 However, net contraction actually appears to occur, since hip flexes only about 50%, while knee flexes nearly 100%, allowing hamstrings to remain in a mechanically strong position throughout movement.
 Dorsal flexion of ankle reduces active insufficiency of Gastrocnemius, allowing it to assist in knee flexion.

 Apart from Sartorius involvement, flexion of hips is largely passive and is accomplished by eccentric contraction of glutes during concentric contraction of hamstrings, even when lying far away from suspension anchor.